canonical/kafka-k8s-operator/docs/tutorial/deploy.md

 ```

 Apache Kafka also uses the KRaft consensus protocol for coordinating broker information,
-topic + partition metadata and Access Control Lists (ACLs), ran as a quorum of controller
+topic + partition metadata, and Access Control Lists (ACLs), ran as a quorum of controller
 nodes using the Raft consensus algorithm.

 ```{note}